JeffreyRodriguez/Liberator12k/Receiver/FCG.md

 too strong.

 ### Trigger Pull
-The coefficient of friction for oiled steel/steel is ~0.16, the trigger has a mechanical advantage of 1.5.
+The coefficient of friction for lubed steel/steel is ~0.16, the trigger has a mechanical advantage of 1.5.
 Give or take, trigger pull is 10% of hammer spring.

 Plastic-on-plastic friction probably contributes much more to trigger pull than the hammer spring does.

 For improved performance:
-1. Polish and oil the sear surfaces and pin.
+1. Polish and lube the sear surfaces and pin.
 2. Sand/polish the friction surfaces of the trigger sides.
 3. Use a needle file to clean up the inclined slot in the Trigger.
 4. Sand/polish slot smooth.